Discovery of the optical and radio counterpart to the fast X-ray transient EP240315a: Results and discussion

-Unlike short GRBs/BNS mergers, long GRBs (usually longer than $\sim$~two seconds), produced by collapsing massive stars,\footnote{We acknowledge the growing evidence for a population of merger-GRB events, including GRB\,211211A \citep{Rastinejad2022_GRB211211A, Troja2022_GRB211211A, Yang2022_GRB211211A, Gompertz2023_GRB211211A} and GRB\,230307A \citep{Gillanders2023_GRB230307A, Sun2023_GRB230307A, Levan2024_GRB_GRB230307A, Yang2024_GRB230307A} that lie within the long GRB $T_{90} \gtrsim 2$\,s parameter space.
+Unlike short GRBs, long GRBs (events where the prompt flash of gamma-rays is usually \emph{longer} than $\sim$~two seconds),\footref{FootnoteRef} produced by collapsing massive stars,\footnote{We acknowledge the growing evidence for a population of merger-GRB events, including GRB\,211211A \citep{Rastinejad2022_GRB211211A, Troja2022_GRB211211A, Yang2022_GRB211211A, Gompertz2023_GRB211211A} and GRB\,230307A \citep{Gillanders2023_GRB230307A, Sun2023_GRB230307A, Levan2024_GRB_GRB230307A, Yang2024_GRB230307A} that lie within the long GRB $T_{90} \gtrsim 2$\,s parameter space, where $T_{90}$ is the time between the burst emitting 5 and 95~per~cent of the detected counts.
 However, here we are referring to the \textit{traditional} progenitor system picture, where short GRBs are produced by compact object mergers and long GRB events are produced by massive star core-collapse.} occupy a similar region of transient luminosity parameter space.
 In all wavebands, their afterglow component is more luminous than their short GRB analogues, likely due (at least in part) to higher kinetic energies in the jets of long GRBs compared to short GRBs \citep{2015ApJ...815..102F,2022MNRAS.511.2848A}.
 This is demonstrated best in the left-hand panel of Figure \ref{fig:lum}.
 The long GRB radio counterparts are approximately two orders of magnitude more luminous than short GRBs.
 As such, the long GRB radio population is far more consistent with the position of \thisAT\ in the radio luminosity parameter space.
 A similar conclusion can be reached regarding the position of \thisAT\ in optical luminosity parameter space.
 The right-hand panel of Figure \ref{fig:lum} shows a sample of optically-detected, high-redshift ($z > 2$; therefore rest-frame UV) GRB afterglows, alongside our photometric measurements of \thisAT.
 Their luminosities and evolution are extremely consistent.

 Furthermore, the X-ray decay \citep[as reported by][]{2024GCN.35963....1L, 2024GCN.35982....1L} follows $f_{\rm X} \propto t^{-2.1}$, a decay rate which is consistent with a post-jet-break scenario \citep[which occurs when the bulk Lorentz factor of the jet is less than the inverse of the jet opening angle;][]{1999ApJ...519L..17S, 2013A&A...550L...7G, 2018ApJ...859..160W}.
 However, we note that the spectral slope (Photon index~$= 1.4\pm0.5$) reported by \citet{2024GCN.35951....1C} is on the hard side of afterglow spectra, but has large uncertainties \citep{2013ApJS..209...20G}.